mosofsky/CoReduxSideEffectRaceCondition/README.md

 1. Launch app in emulator
 1. Leave "Add Delay" unchecked
 1. Click "Do Async Task"
-1. The output should read "[init, go, done, go, done]" but instead it reads ""[init, go, go, done]"
+1. The output should read "[init, go, done, go, done]" but instead it reads "[init, go, go, done]"

 The desired behavior is possible if you add the delay, as follows: